pydio/pydio-doc-admin-guide/2_getting_started/2_3_create_users_roles_groups.md

+In this chapter let's take a close look at one of the main features of pydio Cells, the user, groups and roles creation and their purposes.

-# Create Users, Roles and Groups
+## Create Users, Roles and Groups

 We are going to show you step by step, how to create users/roles/groups with Pydio's Cells interface.

 *First step you have to be on the Admin settings panel.*
+*You should have a left menu bar displaying.*

 ### Users

-*You should have the left menu bar.*

 Now to create a user go to **Identity Managment > People**, then click on **+USER** located on the top right.